chaunceygardiner/weewx-loopdata/docs/troubleshooting.md

   removed in 6.0; fields naming them are ignored.
 See [the migration mapping](windrose.html#upgrading-from-windrun_direction-fields).

-Also check the WeeWX log around startup: loopdata logs parse problems with field entries, and lists the observations it is tracking — see [What LoopData writes to the log](#what-loopdata-writes-to-the-log).
+Also check the WeeWX log around startup: loopdata logs every field it does not recognize, naming the report that declared it, and lists the observations it is tracking — see
+[What LoopData writes to the log](#what-loopdata-writes-to-the-log).

 ## Values stay English on a translated page

-The page's labels and the live values translate independently — labels follow the sample report's `lang`, values follow the `[LoopData]` `target_report`'s (see [Translations](i18n.html)).
+The page's labels and the live values translate independently — labels follow the report's `lang` at generation time, values follow the language of the report that declared them, on every packet (see [Translations](i18n.html)).
 So if `trend.barometer.desc` is stuck at `Rising Slowly` — or moon phases, compass ordinates or almanac names stay English — on an otherwise translated page, check the value side:

-* **`target_report` must point at a report whose skin carries a lang file with the needed strings.**  The sample report (`LoopDataReport`, the default) ships them for every language loopdata ships.
-Pointing `target_report` at another extension's report — say, weewx-celestial's `CelestialReport` — leaves the barometer descriptions English in every language, because that skin's dictionary has no barometer phrases.
+* **The declaring report's skin must carry a lang file with the needed strings.**  The sample report ships them for every language loopdata ships.
+A page still reading the old flat keys takes its values from `target_report`, and pointing that at another extension's report — say, weewx-celestial's `CelestialReport` — leaves the barometer descriptions English in every language, because that skin's dictionary has no barometer phrases.
-  There is nothing to lose by retargeting: the Celestial page takes only numbers from `loop-data.txt`; all of its text is translated at page generation from its own lang file.
-* **The target report's stanza must set `lang`** (or inherit it from `[StdReport] [[Defaults]]`).
+* **The report's stanza must set `lang`** (or inherit it from `[StdReport] [[Defaults]]`).
-* **Restart weewxd** — the target report's texts are read once at startup.
+* **Restart weewxd** — a report's texts are read once at startup.
 * **This needs loopdata 6.4 or later.**

 ## Aggregate values look slightly off